zsaralin/atmosphoniaDMX/README.md

 You will see a web page with buttons and sliders.

 To save the settings for next time, click the "Save" button.

+Note: if using artnet instead of usb enttec, change line 21 in main.js to:
+**const universe = dmx.addUniverse('demo', 'artnet', '192.168.1.100', { universe: 0 }).
+Make sure to use the appropriate ip address. **